ciembor/lesscss.org/templates/pages/doc.md

 Oto wyjaśnienie tego, co się stało:

-- pierwsza definicja domieszki nie została dopasowana, ponieważ oczekiwana była wartość `dark` jako pierwszy argument,
+- pierwsza definicja domieszki nie pasowała, ponieważ oczekiwana była wartość `dark` jako pierwszy argument,
 - druga definicja domieszki pasowała, ponieważ oczekiwaną była wartość `light`,
 - trzecia definicja domieszki pasowała, ponieważ oczekiwana była dowolna wartość.